jrroosevelt/VS2PCG/Card clarifications M-Z.md

 # [Omega Machine](http://vs.tcgbrowser.com/images/cards/big/TUB-054.jpg) Components
 ^CardNumber: ^TUB-054, ^TUB-055, ^TUB-056, ^TUB-057

 These are four different One of a Kind Equipment that have the same name.
 Unlike characters, Equipment are not unique so you can have any number with same name in play at the same time.
-Because these have the (H.A.M.M.E.R.) symbol, you must have a face-up character with in order to play them.
+Because these have the (H.A.M.M.E.R.) symbol, you must have a face-up character in order to play them.

 ^(Source: Rule insert)